Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Your tax band (basic, higher, additional)

-- Student loan (if applicable)
+- Student loan status (if applicable)

-- Child Benefit status (high income threshold context)
+- Child Benefit status (if near £50,000–£60,000 threshold)

 What You Get Instantly